DUI Charges in Kearny, NJ

 What is the Punishment for a DWI in Kearny?

 The Kearny Municipal Court takes drunk driving offenses very seriously and will do everything under their law to try and convict you of the DWI charges.
-A conviction for DWI can have long last consequences which can follow you around for years even after you get your license restored penalties.
+A conviction for DWI can have long last consequences which can follow you around for years even after you get your license restored.
 In another article entitled New Jersey DWI Penalties, we go into more detail about all the particulars of each DUI penalty.
 However, for purposes of this page, we will focus on the penalty known as the ignition interlock device which is something that Kearny Municipal Court regularly imposes on defendants convicted of driving while intoxicated in their town.
 Under the current law in New Jersey, you can be required to install and maintain an ignition interlock device in your car if you are convicted of a DWI or Refusal.
 On January 15, 2010, the state enacted “Ricci’s Law” under N.J.S.A.
-39:4-50.16
+39:4-50.16 which made ignition interlock devices a requirement under certain circumstances in addition to a mandatory suspension.
+On December 1, 2019 the state legislature expanded the ignition interlock requirement to anyone convicted of a DWI or Refusal in New Jersey.
+In some circumstances the ignition interlock device can now be installed in lieu of a mandatory suspension to allow you to still drive, but in a lot of other circumstances you still face the mandatory suspension period.

 |First Offense – below 0.10% BAC||3 months|